rpuspana/Dice-Battle/README.md

 4. Internet Explorer 11 shows a message window with the message "Internet Explorer restricted this web page from running scripts or ActiveX controls".
 Click yes to allow the JavaScript code of the game to run on the page this message appears.
 You can also use a IE setting to stop this message from appearing

 5. If you're using Firefox, you need to make a quick setting in order to see the beautiful fonts this game uses.
 Otherwise you will get stuck with the default boring fonts.
-Here are the steps to put the setting in place
+Here's how to put this setting in place :
  1. open Firefox, if this is the browser you want to use
  2. type   about:config   in the browser's address bar
  3. in the settings list that appears, search for  security.fileuri.strict_origin_policy
-4. change  security.fileuri.strict_origin_policy value from true to false.
+ 4. change  security.fileuri.strict_origin_policy value from true to false
 More info about this https://developer.mozilla.org/en-US/docs/Same-origin_policy_for_file:_URIs

 ### Game compatibility